haotian2006/HelperDocs-contributions/Fixing Errors.md

 To open output you go to View -> Output
 ![Alt text](https://media.discordapp.net/attachments/1090554268492247103/1144376169463042178/image.png?width=767&height=127)

-!!!info
-    Another useful tool is the Script Analysis, what it does is show warnings/errors (mainly [syntax](https://www.sciencedirect.com/topics/engineering/syntax-error) related) while you are editing the script.
+>Another useful tool is the Script Analysis, what it does is show warnings/errors (mainly [syntax](https://www.sciencedirect.com/topics/engineering/syntax-error) related) while you are editing the script.
 It is directly below the Output

 To see if there is an error you will see a message that is red like this one
 ![error](https://media.discordapp.net/attachments/1090554268492247103/1144377810933260418/image.png?width=767&height=104)